 #5 – Learn to Surf

 While the island is best known for its hikes, one of the most popular things to do on Kauai is surfing.
-Hanalei Beach in the north is popular during the summer months but during the winters it can be too rough for beginners—that’s when Poipu Beach in the south is the place to be.
+Hanalei Beach in the north is popular during the summer months but during the winters it can be a bit rough for beginners—that’s when Poipu Beach in the south is the place to be.
 This surf school teaches lessons year-round in a secluded bay adjacent to the beach, meaning you’ll get more personalized attention and fewer crowds than with the other south shore schools.

 Ages 6+ | Small-group experience | All equipment provided

 #6 – Snorkel Kauai’s south shore

 Get out on the water with a snorkeling tour of Kauai’s south shore.
 Known for its excellent snorkeling year-round, the south shore is home to Hawaiian green sea turtles, playful spinner dolphins, and exotic reef fish and eels.
 This snorkel adventure company has scoped out the two best remote snorkeling destinations, including the Sherton Caverns, and will take you to both with stops along the way to see the Queen’s Summer Home, the famous Sprouting Horn, and the mythic Kipu Kai Beach.

 Ages 5+ | Small-group tours | Food & drink included | All equipment provided

 #7 – Go sport fishing in Kauai’s world-famous fishing ground

 The waters around Kauai are known as some of the best fishing grounds the world over.
 From Blue and Stripe Marlin to Mahi Mahi, any catch out here could be a trophy catch.
 Check out Ohana Fishing Charters where their promise is to treat you like family.
 They’ll take you out to the best fishing spots and share with you coveted local fishing techniques.
 Choose from 4-, 6-, and 8-hour charters and select from either a shared or private experience to suit your budget!